 About Soul and Mod

 Soul and Mod website’s primary focus is to discuss varying topics and aspects associated with Mod subculture as well as Soul music.
-It also provides a directory and events section where those within these communities are able to advertise their services and events.
+It also provides a directory and events section where those within these communities are able to publish their services and events.

 The idea for the site began because of my love for Soul and Mod music.
 This originated and has continued from the 1980s, when I was a Mod girl.
 Influencing my choice to write this site was also the engagement with like minded friends on social media and associated events.
 Equally also friends, some I have known for many years.
 Friends who have a continuing and likewise passion for Mod subculture and Soul music.